spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryStatus_Waste |
 | **Expected Value** | Set of alphanumeric strings                                                         |

----

 ### 7.3 LifeCycleStage {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage}

-The *LifeCycleStage* section breaks down the carbon footprint of the battery across different phases of its lifecycle.
+The `LifeCycleStage` section breaks down the carbon footprint of the battery across different phases of its lifecycle.
 These stages include raw material extraction, production, distribution, and end-of-life recycling.
 Understanding emissions at each stage helps identify opportunities for reducing the overall carbon footprint of the battery.

----

 #### 7.3.1 RawMaterialExtraction {#DigitalBatteryPassport_carbonFootprint_carbonFootprintPerLifecycleStage_lifeCycleStage_RawMaterialExtraction}

-The *RawMaterialExtraction* phase accounts for emissions produced during the extraction and primary processing of raw materials, such as mining and refining essential elements like lithium, cobalt, and nickel.
+The `RawMaterialExtraction` phase accounts for emissions produced during the extraction and primary processing of raw materials, such as mining and refining essential elements like lithium, cobalt, and nickel.
 This stage is critical for assessing the environmental impact of sourcing raw materials.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|